pauvarela3/senior_project_pentago/README.md

 TODO:
   Add rules to check for win for pentago.
 (DONE and UPLOADED) Add user interface and graphics using pygame or tkinter.
+(DONE and UPLOADED) Animation for the rotation of each quadrant

-  Animation for the rotation of each quadrant
+To use pentagowgui.py, you must download pygame.